-The solution?
 “For women, making their achievements known and gaining access to powerful others had the greatest impact on career advancement.
 Only making their achievements known impacted women’s compensation growth.”

 Promoting yourself is key to your growth, advancement, career satisfaction, increased compensation and success.

 If promoting yourself sounds daunting and you’re not sure where to start, practice with us!

 - Tweet to @TheWayWomenWork – tell us in 140 characters one of the things you’ve accomplished in your career that you are most proud of.

 - Write on our Facebook wall – post your resume, a link to your company site, an article you wrote, an article written about you, or anything else you can promote!
 Practice with us.